bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 * [`packed_simd`] - mentioned above, I like the interface
 * [`cgmath`] - the Rust library I'm most familiar with
 * [`nalgebra`] - a very comprehensive and well documented Rust library

+## The Rust ecosystem is awesome

+Writing Rust is purely recreational for me.
+My day job for the last 14 years has been writing C++ game engine and gameplay code.

+It boggles my mind how much great tooling I have at my fingertips with Rust that either comes with the Rust installer or is easily accessible.
+Things like:

+* A common build system via `cargo build`
+* A common packaging system via [crates.io] and `cargo update`
+* Built in code formatting via `cargo fmt`
+* Built in linting via `cargo clippy`
+* Built in testing framework via `cargo test`
+* High quality third party micro-benchmarking - `criterion` and `cargo bench`
+* Code coverage - `tarpaulin` and `coveralls.io`
+* Continuous integration - `travis-ci`

+Setting up and maintaining this kind of infrastructure for a C++ project is a huge amount of work, especially for something I'm just doing in my evenings.

+Rust is pretty new and there are certainly a lot of gaps in the tooling compared to established languages like C++, but the out of the box experience is far far superior.

 ## glam without SSE2